Support Worker role

 Every person we support has their own needs and personality, and your responsibilities will reflect that.
 Here are some of the areas that you are most likely to be involved in:

-• Health and well-being.
-This might mean supporting someone to make positive choices about eating well, taking exercise and maintaining good hygiene.
-It might also involve providing emotional support, or helping them with dressing, washing and personal care.
+- Health and well-being.
+This might mean supporting someone to make positive food choices, exercise, and maintain good hygiene.
+It might also involve providing emotional support, or helping them with dressing, washing, and personal care.

-• Daily living skills.
-Things like paying bills, attending appointments, shopping, cooking and cleaning can be challenging for someone with a learning disability, so you’ll be on hand to support and encourage them.
+- Daily living skills.
+Things like paying bills, attending appointments, shopping, cooking, and cleaning can be challenging for someone with a learning disability.
+You’ll be on hand to support and encourage them.

-• Safeguarding.
+- Safeguarding.
 Learning disabled people can be vulnerable to abuse or exploitation.
-As their support worker, you’ll make sure their rights are upheld and they are being treated with consideration and respect.
+As their Support Worker, you’ll make sure their rights are upheld and that they are being treated with consideration and respect.

 Read more about a Support Worker’s typical day.